nickzoic/nick.zoic.org/art/cccp-computer-controlled-camera-project/index.md

 ![non-linear](img/plot1.svg)
 *ring1 vs ring2*

 The relationship between the two is not linear!
-The angle of ring2 rises along with the angle of ring1, until it slows and rapidly reverses.
+The angle of the rear ring rises along with the angle of the front ring, until it slows and rapidly reverses.
+You can confirm this experimentally: with the rear ring set to 60⁰, the image is in focus at two different settings of the front ring, with different zoom levels.

 By picking an arbitrary
 'zoom' axis for both rings to be functions of, and assuming one was a